NikaKharazishvili1212/online-market/README.md

 - ✅ Used polymorphism with abstract class (created/overrode abstract methods)
 - ✅ Used protected modifier at least 5 times
 - ✅ Overrode Object methods (toString(), hashCode(), equals()) for at least 3 classes

+## Requirements Checklist for Homework 3 (extended)
+- ✅ Added 5 interfaces to the existing hierarchy
+- ✅ Used polymorphism with interfaces (via method parameters and fields)
+- ✅ Created final class, method, and variable
+- ✅ Created static block, method, and variable